Canada-Hong Kong relations

 Bilateral relations

 Hong Kong is represented in Canada by the Hong Kong Economic and Trade Office (HKETO) in Toronto and a HKETO liaison office in Vancouver.
-On national defence and foreign relations Hong Kong is represented by the Embassy of the People’s Republic of China in Canada, in Ottawa.
+On national defence and foreign relations, Hong Kong is represented by the Embassy of the People’s Republic of China in Canada, in Ottawa.

 Hong Kong boasts one of the largest Canadian communities abroad (an estimated 300,000 people, based on survey data).
-This community, along with the significant number of Canadians of Hong Kong descent in Canada, plays an important role in building vibrant bilateral relations.
+This community, along with the significant number of Canadians of Hong Kong descent living in Canada, plays an important role in building vibrant bilateral relations.

 Trade relations